alan-turing-institute/ARC-MTQE/README.md

 ### Trained models

 We used ([COMETKiwi-22](https://huggingface.co/Unbabel/wmt22-cometkiwi-da)) as the starting point, which outputs quality scores between 0 and 1 (1=perfect translation).

-Broadly, we tried three main approaches:
-- Baseline: pick a binarisation threshold using the dev data and use it to binarise COMETKiwi-22 predictions on the test data
+For the baseline, we picked a binarisation threshold using the dev data and used it to binarise COMETKiwi-22 predictions on the test data.

+We also adapted COMETKiwi-22 for binary classification in the [CEDModel](src/mtqe/models/comet.py) class.
+Broadly, we tried two main training strategies:
-- Fine-tune COMETKiwi-22 with the WMT released authentic training data
+- Fine-tune `CEDModel` with the WMT released authentic training data
-- Pre-train with syntethic data from the DEMETR dataset ([Karpinska et al., 2022](https://doi.org/10.18653/v1/2022.emnlp-main.649)) and fine-tune with the WMT authentic data
+- Pre-train with syntethic data from the DEMETR dataset ([Karpinska et al., 2022](https://doi.org/10.18653/v1/2022.emnlp-main.649)) and then fine-tune the `CEDModel` with the WMT authentic data

 ### LLM prompts